The perception of Financial Institutions has

 enhancing the yield per hectare.

-355.55 crore and to establish a National Jute Board are on the anvil, and steps
+cost of Rs.
+355.55 crore and to establish a National Jute Board are on the

-referred to Parliamentary Standing Committee on Labor for examination.
-The
+which has been referred to Parliamentary Standing Committee on Labor for

-Committee has conducted field visits for study of the Bill.
-The recommendations
+examination.
+The Committee has conducted field visits for study of the Bill.

-Guarantee Scheme, the setting up of Facility Centres and a round the year
+the Credit Guarantee Scheme, the setting up of Facility Centres and a round the

 provided to handicraft artisans in some parts of the country.